Hello Surgeon

 See Also: Lasegue Test

-Prone knee bending test (reversed lasegue test) can also be carried out with the patient in the lateral position.
+Prone knee bending test can also be carried out with the patient in the lateral position.
 The patient lies on the unaffected side with the affected extremity slightly flexed at the hip and knee.
 The examiner fixes the pelvis with one hand and grasps the patient’s knee with the other and move the hip into a hyperextended position while increasingly flexing the knee.

 The zone at which the dura is stretched is 80–100 degrees of knee flexion.
 Knee flexion greater than 100% introduces both a rectus femoris stretch and lumbar spine motion into the findings.
 A number of sensitizing maneuvers can be used including hip extension, plantar flexion, dorsiflexion, or head movements.